-Harmonizing Life’s Symphony: Computational Insights in Reproductive Biology through Advanced Imaging Analysis
+Harmonizing Life’s Symphony: Computational Insights in Biology through Advanced Imaging Analysis

 Thank you for visiting my personal page.
 My name is Tian Xia.
-I am currently a Ph.D. student in the Quantitative & Computational Biosciences program at Baylor College of Medicine under the supervision of Dr. Irina Larina.
+I am currently a Postdoc at UTHealth Houston.
+My current work involving representation learning (unsupervised, contrast learning etc) on MRI images from UKBiobank and perform genetic analysis on these extract features.
+I had my Ph.D. at Baylor College of Medicine major in the Quantitative & Computational Biosciences.
 My Ph.D. thesis focus is developing computational approaches to analyze imaging data of mouse reproductive system and activity.
 Other than thesis projects, I have extensive experience in data science, machine learning, and computational biology.

 Before my Ph.D. study, I worked as a research assistant from 2018 to 2019 in Dr. Robert Weinberg’s lab at Massachusetts Institute of Technology and in Dr. Yibin Kang’s lab at Princeton University.